Ireland to test economy, public patience with latest budget

 Bailed-out Ireland has made a limited return to bond markets and is one of few euro zone countries that have managed to eke out mild growth, but with one of the highest budget deficits in Europe, there will be further harsh spending cuts and tax hikes.

-The new measures come on top of 25 billion euros (20.3 billion pounds) taken out of the economy since 2008 - equivalent to 15 percent of annual output - and the government is hoping to show a public so far willing to accept the cuts that the end is in sight.
+The new measures come on top of 25 billion euros taken out of the economy since 2008 - equivalent to 15 percent of annual output - and the government is hoping to show a public so far willing to accept the cuts that the end is in sight.

 "Tomorrow's budget will be a very tough budget.
 It was always going to be a tough budget, but it is the budget that is going to get us to 85 percent of the adjustment that has to be made," Deputy Prime Minister Eamon Gilmore said on Tuesday.